asmitbm/weaviate-docusaurus/docs/getting-started/installation.md

 No account, no problem

 If you don’t have an account with WCS yet, click the [“Don’t have an account?
 Sign Up”](https://auth.wcs.api.semi.technology/auth/realms/SeMI/protocol/openid-connect/registrations?client_id=wcs&response_type=code&redirect_uri=https://console.semi.technology/console/wcs) link and create an account.

+### Create a Weaviate Cluster

+To create a new Weaviate Cluster:

+* Press the “Create a Weaviate Cluster” button
+* Configure the cluster:
+    * Set the `name` for your cluster – note: The name will become part of the URL we will use to access this instance.
+Please use a different name than “getting-started”.
+    * Leave the `Subscription Tier` as `Sandbox` - note: The sandbox is free, but it will expire after 5 days
+    * Leave the `Weaviate Version` as the latest
+    * Leave the `Standalone Or Modules` as `Standalone, no Modules`
+    * **Change** the `OIDC Authentication` to `Disabled`